Paris attacks heighten security fears for 2016 Rio Olympics

-BRASILIA/RIO DE JANEIRO (Reuters) - Last week’s Paris killings have raised fears about the 2016 Olympic Games in Brazil, a country with so little history of terrorism that the president has played down the chance of an attack and legislators long resisted bills to make it a crime.
+BRASILIA/RIO DE JANEIRO, Nov 19 (Reuters) - Last week’s Paris killings have raised fears about the 2016 Olympic Games in Brazil, a country with so little history of terrorism that the president has played down the chance of an attack and legislators long resisted bills to make it a crime.

 President Dilma Rousseff last week brushed off the possibility of an incident in Brazil like the Islamic State attack in the French capital.
 “We are very far away,” she said after a summit in Turkey.